dbashford/mimosa/README.md

  * Heavily configurable if moving away from defaults
  * Compiling of CoffeeScript + Iced CoffeeScript
  * Compiling of SASS (w/compass) + LESS (soon: Stylus)
- * Compiling of Handlebars, Dust and Jade templates into single template files to be used in the client (soon: Underscore, Hogan)
+ * Compiling of Handlebars, Dust, Jade, Underscore, and LoDash templates into single template files to be used in the client (soon: Hogan)
  * Compile assets when they are saved, not when they are requested
  * Growl notifications along with basic console logging, so if a compile fails, you'll know right away
  * Run in development with unminified/non-compressed javascript, turn on optimization and run with a single javascript file using RequireJS's optimizer and [Almond](https://github.com/jrburke/almond)